 All submissions must be in English and previously unpublished in print or online.
 While we accept simultaneous submissions, we ask that submitters notify us if a piece is accepted for publication elsewhere.
 Submitters should provide a cover letter, which may include their publication history and a bio.
-We will respond to all submissions by May 31, 2023.

-The Yale Review is now accepting pitches on a rolling basis for essays and criticism on a wide range of subjects, from literature, art, history, and politics to film, television, music, and internet subcultures.
+The Yale Review accepts pitches on a rolling basis for essays and criticism on a wide range of subjects, from literature, art, history, and politics to film, television, music, and internet subcultures.
 We’re seeking diverse, sharp, intelligent voices driven by curiosity and verve—writers who take apart and reconstruct their subject in surprising ways, who unravel the inner workings of a reader’s mind, who deal with strong characters and complex questions, and who are unafraid to lean into unexpected juxtapositions and discover new connections.